 The EC library is used to provide a high level interface to Elliptic Curve cryptography and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
-In addition, the EC library provides an interface to an addition function for primitive elliptic curve operations like ECC Add and ECC Double.
+In addition, the EC library provides an interface to a function for primitive elliptic curve operations like ECC Add and ECC Double.
 ECC curves over prime field Fp, as well as over GF(2n) finite field are supported too.
 Note that the according user guidance abbreviates the Elliptic Curve cryptographic functions with ECC.

 The EC library is delivered as object code and in this way integrated in the user software.
-The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409,
+The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
+Numerous other curve types, being also secure in terms of side channel attacks on this TOE, exist, which the user optionally can add in the composition certification process.